 At first, they would only live in blackwater aquariums (water heavy in tannins) and water with a very low pH.
 Since most tap water is very alkaline (high pH) and rich in minerals it made keeping discus very difficult for decades.

 The good news for you is that this is no longer true!
 Captive-bred discus still prefer a lower pH.
 However, they can still thrive in water with a pH up to 7.6 and they will survive higher levels still.
 Just know that you will see better colors and have a much better chance of breeding them in water conditions more to their liking.

 Their natural habitat also tends to have a great deal of wood in it, mainly from fallen trees and branches, so they do appreciate having large pieces of driftwood in their environment.

-Since Discus require such high temperatures, some illnesses and parasites, such as Ich, do not afflict Discus as commonly as other fish.
+Since Discus require such high temperatures in home aquariums, some illnesses and parasites, such as Ich, do not afflict Discus as commonly as other fish.

-The high temperatures leave Discus open to fast moving strains of bacterial infections which normally occur on the skin.
+Unfortunately, these same high temperatures leave Discus open to fast-breeding strains of bacterial infections like cotton wool disease, which normally occur on the skin and fins.

 Discus are also prone to developing Hole in the Head disease and are weak to internal and external parasitic infections, especially gill flukes.

 Discus cichlid care is a little more involved compared to other cichlids.
 So let’s take some time to break down the basic requirements for keeping Discus.